JdeRobot/RoboticsAcademy/exercises/amazon_warehouse/README.md

 For this example, you have to get the robot autonomously navigate in warehouse environment.

-## Demonstrative video on initialization and running
+## Demonstrative video of completed solution
 [Video](https://www.youtube.com/watch?v=SjvxiyvfyUg)